grayhatdevelopers/GSoC/README.md

 Grayhat pushes out a lot of open-source material every year, ranging from UI libraries, AI, and programming languages.
 This year, our focus for GSoC will be on strengthening [UniversalPython](https://github.com/UniversalPython), a movement to bring multlilingual programming as part of the Python specification (through PEP).

+We're going easy this year.
+If you can type and occasionally form thoughts, you’ll probably be fine.

 ## Project Ideas

 * [Making Language Files More Robust](#making-language-files-more-robust)